 This "lost and found service" is called Missing Animal Response and it should be a part of every progressive animal shelter's services.
 Unfortunately, it is not, - in any sort of effective or coordinated fashion in our state.
 The incredible short-sightedness of this shelter director's comments hit me like a ton of bricks.
 Missing animal response when done properly reduces shelter deaths, educates the public, increases goodwill, increases donations and strengthens the shelter's credibility and presence in the community.

-Because these services are lacking in Wisconsin - a very dedicated, determined woman, Katharine Fulmer Dowe, who once lost her dog, recently started Lost Dogs of Wisconsin - a non-profit, all volunteer group dedicated to reuniting dogs with owners.
+Because these services are lacking in Wisconsin a new group Lost Dogs of Wisconsin - a non-profit, all volunteer group dedicated to reuniting dogs with owners was formed.
 In a very short time, the group has grown to a network of over 2000 Facebook Fans and dedicated members from around the state who will assist owners in the search for their dog.
 Finding the dog quickly, keeps them out of shelters, saves taxpayers' money in animal control services, reduces community problems with "free-roaming" dogs, reduces the risk of traffic accidents with loose dogs and keeps kennel space free for needier animals.

 The most comprehensive article ever written on Missing Animal Response was written by Kat Albrecht who coined the phrase "Think Lost, Not Stray" and is definitely worth the read.